 Part 6: GMP audit of a Biologics facility, covering dispensing, innoculation, fermentation, downstream processing, Quality Control Laboratory, clean utilities (Air handling/WFI).

-This course will run for three days in School of Pharmacy UCC and two days the following week in a training facility in Dublin.
+This course will run for four days in the School of Pharmacy UCC (due to Covid-19 restrictions, the course will run online this year) and two days in a training facility in Dublin.

-To pass the module, candidates must complete an MCQ exam (at the end of the course at UCC) and submit a 1,500 essay on Pharmaceutical auditing.
+To pass the module, candidates must complete an MCQ exam and submit a 1,500 essay on Pharmaceutical auditing.

 Who Teaches This Course: